Emigrating? How to Sell Your Home Quickly

 To ensure you're dealing with a reputable cash buyer who has the funds available for the purchase, you can ask for proof of funds, which they should be able to provide.
 If they're legitimate, you should be able to complete the sale in less than 30 days or even in as little as 7 days, ideal for your emigration.

 Another benefit of using a cash buyer is that it reduces the amount of work you must do before you're ready to sell the home.
-You may not need to make updates, worry about staging your home for buyers or handle solicitors.
+You may not need to make updates, worry about staging your home for buyers or handle solicitors and the conveyancing process.

 Most cash buyers plan to resell the property to another buyer to make a profit.
 There's nothing illegal or wrong with this plan, but you should be aware that they'll want to pay less than the full value for the home in return for the convenience of your ability to sell it quickly.